dfinity/examples/motoko/encrypted-notes-dapp/README.md

    ```sh
    export BUILD_ENV=motoko
    ```
-3. Run the following Bash script that builds a Docker image, compiles the canister, and deploys this dapp (all inside the Docker instance):
+3. Run the following Bash script that builds a Docker image, compiles the canister, and deploys this dapp (all inside the Docker instance).
+Execution can take some minutes:
    ```sh
    sh ./deploy_locally.sh
    ```